Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Introduction

-We conduct a comprehensive evaluation to verify the effectiveness of \our{} across seven representative benchmarks of natural language reasoning, understanding, and generation tasks, focusing on the multilingual capability of LLMs when equipped with our method.
+We conduct a comprehensive evaluation to verify the effectiveness of XLT across seven representative multilingual benchmarks of natural language reasoning, understanding, and generation tasks.
 Each benchmark includes multilingual data covering both high-resource and low-resource languages.
-The experimental results demonstrate that our method can significantly improve the performance of all benchmarks across all involved languages under both zero-shot and few-shot learning settings.
-Notably, cross-lingual-thought prompting achieves an average gain of over 10 points on the MGSM and MKQA benchmarks.
+The experimental results demonstrate that our method can significantly improve the performance of all benchmarks across languages under both zero-shot and few-shot learning settings.
+Notably, XLT achieves an average gain of over 10 points on the MGSM and MKQA benchmarks.
 Furthermore, we observe that our prompting method significantly reduces the gap between the average performance and the best performance of each task in different languages, indicating its potential to democratize language intelligence.
-Additionally, we analyze in detail the factors affecting the generality of our method from the perspectives of instruction ablation, instruction order, and word choice, further substantiating the effectiveness of \our{} as a general prompting method for multilingual tasks.